ma-ha/aks-nsg-ingress-ban-ip/README.md

 # Who will be baned?

 The Container/Pod will listen for NginX Ingress Controller access logs (or any similar format logs).
-Attackers try lot of things in a short time (scripted) to find any backdoors, misconfigurations or security holes.
+Attackers try lot of things in a short time (scripted) to find backdoors, misconfigurations or security holes.

 Attackers IP addresses are banned
-1. if they do more HTTP errors (status code > 399) in a short time (default ERROR_THRESHOLD setting is 50)
+1. if they do more HTTP errors in a short time*
+   - errors: status code > 399
+   - default ERROR_THRESHOLD setting is 50
 2. if they try to access URL paths containing NOGO_REQUESTS
-   - default NOGO_REQUESTS patterns are "phpmyadmin,etc/passwd,wp-file-manager,phpunit" (feel free to extend them)
+   - default NOGO_REQUESTS pattern list is:
+     "phpmyadmin,etc/passwd,wp-file-manager,phpunit" (feel free to extend them)
    - default NOGOS_THRESHOLD is 3 (# requests before banned)

 Blocking rules are created near realtime, if these rules are violated.

-"Short time" means: Every minute the violation counter will be decreased by one.
+*) "Short time" means: Every minute the violation counter will be decreased by one.
-(The attack scripts to hundreds of attacks in a vew seconds.)
+(attacker scripts do hundreds of attacks in seconds.)

 # Set Up

-... it's easier than it may be on the first look ;-)
+... it's easier than it may look ;-)

 If you don't have a Linux with a Bash, I recommend to use the Azure Cloud shell in your Browser: Click icon in Azure Portal top menu bar.